Many-body and QED effects in electron-atom inelastic scattering in EELS: The core-hole perturbation

 where $H_D$ here denotes the Dirac Hamiltonian.
 This matrix equation corresponds to the DHF equations of motion of an ion with a vacancy in the orbital $\call$.
 This exactly corresponds to the final-state approximation where there is always one electron-hole pair propagating forward in time.
 The final state of the target is calculated by explicitly including the core hole in the final atomic configuration and the electron-hole potential includes the Coulomb and exchange interaction.

-Inner shell ionization is accurately described in the above scheme, since the absorbed energy from the atomic target is large and close to the energy difference of the orbitals.
+Inner-shell ionization is accurately described in the above scheme since the absorbed energy from the atomic target is large and close to the energy difference of the orbitals.
 The TDA approximation is valid in the limit where the backward-propagating terms in Eqs. (\ref{eq:rpa1}, \ref{eq:rpa2}) are small

-For a core hole ionization the energy loss $E$ and the absolute eigenenergy of the vacancy orbital, $|\epsilon_{\call}|$ are typically higher than $100\, \mathrm{eV}$.
-Hence, close to the ionization threshold, the denominator of the above expression is approximately $\sim 2 |\epsilon_{\call}| \sim \mathcal{O}(100 \, \mathrm{eV})$, which suppresses the backward-propagating correlation contributions to the ionization process.
+For a core hole ionization the energy loss $E$ and the absolute eigenenergy of the vacancy orbital $|\epsilon_{\call}|$ are typically higher than $100\, \mathrm{eV}$.
+Hence, close to the ionization threshold, the denominator of the above expression is approximately $\sim 2 |\epsilon_{\call}| \sim O(100~\, \mathrm{eV})$, which suppresses the backward-propagating correlation contributions to the ionization process.
 Equivalently, the Lehman representation of Eq.(\ref{4ptfunction}) makes manifest that the polarization propagator is dominated by the forward-propagating electron-hole contribution close to the ionization threshold \cite{fetter2003quantum}.

-Inter- and intrashell correlation effects are incorporated in the the full RPAE scheme through the contribution of virtual electron-hole excitations.
+Intershell and intrashell correlation effects are incorporated in the the full RPAE scheme through the contribution of virtual electron-hole excitations.
 In \cite{Amusia1971} the RPAE contributions to the transition matrix elements in photoionization were derived.
-The authors showed that for a transition from orbital $\call$ to $\calm$ by an operator $\it{O}$, the RPAE matrix element, including the virtual electron-hole pair ($\call'-\calm'$) contributions is of the form
+The authors showed that for a transition from orbital $\call$ to $\calm$ by an operator $\it{O}$, the RPAE matrix element, including the virtual electron-hole pair ($\call'-\calm'$) contributions, is of the form